evadne/wp-e-commerce/trunk/readme.txt

 * Changes to shipping to fix the bugs from 3.7.3 with shipping and the new shipping_discount feature
 * Fixes for variations under grid view

+== Upgrade Notice ==

+= 3.7.6.4 =
+Fixes product/category permalink problems introduced in v3.7.6.3.
+All users that upgraded to 3.7.6.3 are encouraged to upgrade as soon as possible.

 == Frequently Asked Questions ==